 There are a number of key metrics that you’ll want your team to track as part of your strategy.
 For example, if your team is focused on making the sales pipeline from awareness to close more effective, you’ll want to track sales pipeline drop-off rates, or where in the process your prospects tell your sales team no and move on.
 If your team is focused on post-sale experience, focus on cancels upon renewal.
 Some core sales operations metrics to consider:

-- Conversion rate: Watch conversion rate to monitor the correlation between sales activities during the sales process.
+- Conversion rate: Watch the conversion rate to monitor the correlation between sales activities during the sales process.

 - Phone time: If you’re working with an inside sales team, tracking the amount of time they spend on customer calls is key.
 If there is an increase or decrease in the number of phone calls they make, see if this is having an impact on the number and size of deals closed.

-- Number of email correspondences: Sales reps spend just as much time communicating with prospects and customers via email and they do on the phone.
+- Number of email correspondences: Sales reps spend just as much time communicating with prospects and customers via email as they do on the phone.
 This is why it’s important to continually monitor the number of email correspondences and other metrics like open rates and click-through rates.

 - Lead follow-up time: If your organization is spending money on leads, you need to monitor how long it takes for your sales team to follow up with these leads and the length of time of follow-up to closed deals to see if there’s a positive correlation between quick follow-up and closing the sale.